 When using spoons like the Krocodile spoon below I will sometimes jig or jump the spoon across the bottom.
-This involves letting it sink longer and then retrieving very slow and once I hit bottom I will lift the tip of my rod a few feet and slowly reel until it hits the bottom again and then I lift the tip of the rod and repeat.
+This involves letting it sink longer and then retrieving it very slowly and once I hit the bottom I will lift the tip of my rod a few feet and slowly reel until it hits the bottom again and then I lift the tip of the rod and repeat.
 This has been an amazing tactic for me for lots of fish.

 Best Spoon Color For Steelhead

 The best color spoons for steelhead fishing in rivers are usually silver and silver with a color combination.
 Fishing with silver is often the most effective color in most river conditions because the silver flash and wobble of a spoon can resemble the baitfish that the steelhead sees out in the lake or ocean.

 Some spoons even come in a glow in the dark finish and they can be really good for day and night fishing.